LIMCA: LLM for Automating Analog In-Memory Computing Architecture Design Exploration: Abstract

 \section{Abstract}

-Resistive crossbars enabling analog In-Memory Computing (IMC) have emerged as a promising architecture for Deep Neural Network (DNN) acceleration, offering high memory bandwidth and in-situ computation.
-However, the manual, knowledge-intensive design process and the lack of high-quality circuit netlists have significantly constrained design space exploration and optimization to behavioral system-level tools.
-In this work, we introduce \texttt{LIMCA}, a novel \textit{fine-tune-free} Large Language Model (LLM)-driven framework for automating the design and evaluation of IMC crossbar architectures.
-Unlike traditional approaches, LIMCA employs a \textbf{No-Human-In-Loop (NHIL)} automated pipeline to generate and validate circuit netlists for SPICE simulations, eliminating manual intervention. \texttt{LIMCA} systematically explores the IMC design space by leveraging a structured dataset and LLM-based performance evaluation.
-Our experimental results on MNIST classification demonstrate that LIMCA successfully generates crossbar designs achieving \textbf{$\geq$96\% accuracy while maintaining a power consumption $\leq$3W}, making this the first work in LLM-assisted IMC design space exploration.
+In this paper, we introduce \texttt{LIMCA}, a novel \textit{fine-tuning-free} Large Language Model (LLM)-driven framework for automating the design and evaluation of In-Memory Computing (IMC) crossbar architectures.
+Unlike traditional approaches, where the manual, knowledge-intensive design process and the lack of high-quality circuit netlists have significantly constrained Design Space Exploration (DSE) and optimization to behavioral system-level tools, \texttt{LIMCA} employs a \textbf{No-Human-In-Loop (NHIL)} automated pipeline to generate and validate circuit netlists for SPICE simulations, eliminating manual intervention. \texttt{LIMCA} systematically explores the IMC design space by leveraging a structured dataset and LLM-based performance evaluation.
+Our experimental results on MNIST classification demonstrate that \texttt{LIMCA} successfully generates crossbar designs achieving \textbf{$\geq$96\% accuracy while maintaining a power consumption $\leq$3W}, making this the first work in LLM-assisted IMC DSE.
 Compared to existing frameworks, \texttt{LIMCA} provides an automated, scalable, and hardware-aware solution, reducing design exploration time while ensuring user-constrained performance trade-offs.
+Artifacts are open-sourced at \hyperlink{https://github.com/ACADLab/LIMCA}{https://github.com/ACADLab/LIMCA}